 Yes, it’s true after visiting our Mustelids in Media page that weasels haven’t exactly been ignored in media.
 However, the majority of the weasels that appear are either long-tailed weasels, least weasels, stoats; or just your generic weasel.
 There are 12 species we hardly ever see.

-Just about everyone knows what a wolverine is, though chances are you’ll come across the Marvel Comics character in your searches more so than the actual animal.
-Despite being well-known as the most powerful mustelid of the north, you don’t see many wolverines appearing in media, and we’re not quite sure why that is.
+Despite the wolverine being a very distinguishing mustelid, chances are you’ll come across the X-Men character in your searches more so than the actual animal.
+This character has managed to steal the limelight from wolverines so much so, that many believe a wolverine is a species of wolf, or some type of fictional ‘wolf man’ and doesn’t actually exist.
+Despite being known to others as the most powerful mustelid of the north, you don’t see many wolverines appearing in media, and we’re not quite sure why that is.